Durbabanik/AnalogDevice/README.md

 - Clone the repository:
-- Create a virtual environment and activate it python -m venv venv source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+- Create a virtual environment and activate it

+   - python -m venv venv
+   - source venv/bin/activate

 # Running the Application